gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

   <p>
     The teachers described lessons they gave and things students said, but they did not <em>see</em> the practices.
-    When it came to observing actual lessons&dash;watching each other teach–they simply had no opportunity...
-    They had, he realized, no <em>jugyokenkyu</em>.
+    When it came to observing actual lessons&dash;watching each other teach–they simply had no opportunity… They had, he realized, no <em>jugyokenkyu</em>.
     Translated literally as "lesson study",
     <em>jugyokenkyu</em> is a bucket of practices that Japanese teachers use to hone their craft,
     from observing each other at work
     to discussing the lesson afterward
     to studying curriculum materials with colleagues.
-    The practice is so pervasive in Japanese schools that it is...effectively invisible.
+    The practice is so pervasive in Japanese schools that it is…effectively invisible.
   </p>
   <p>
     And here lay the answer to [Akihiko's] puzzle.
-    Of course the American teachers' work fell short of the model set by their best thinkers...
+    Of course the American teachers' work fell short of the model set by their best thinkers… Without <em>jugyokenkyu</em>,
-    Without <em>jugyokenkyu</em>,
     his own classes would have been equally drab.
     Without <em>jugyokenkyu</em>, how could you even teach?